 Simons, whose Medallion Fund is one of the most successful hedge funds of all time, established the Simons Foundation for mathematic and scientific research, with a particular emphasis on causes and treatments of autism, in 1994.
 In 2011 it awarded more than \$120 million in grants to research teams across the US, UK, South America and Asia, including \$50 million to fund 35 new professorships at Simons' alma mater, Stony Brook University, and continuing support for the Simons Simplex Collection, a database of genetic information from families across the US who have autistic children.

-Former Tiger Management CEO Julian Robertson also presides over a significant personal charitable foundation focusing on educational organisations.
-Robertson - who, although personally retired still invests largely in funds run by his former 'Tiger cub' protégées - gave \$88 million of his fortune away in grants through the Robertson Foundation in 2010.41 and the Robertson Scholars Program, an initiative set up by Robertson himself to sponsor volunteer projects abroad for students at his sons' former universities.
+40 personally retired still invests largely in funds run by his former 'Tiger cub' protégées - gave \$88 million of his fortune away in grants through the Robertson Foundation in 2010.41 and the Robertson Scholars Program, an initiative set up by Robertson himself to sponsor volunteer projects abroad for students at his sons' former universities.